-Notorious business leader Warren Buffet does not spend much time on social media.
+Notorious business leader Warren Buffett does not spend much time on social media.
 He dedicates a significant part of his time to reading, which he considers being the key to success.

 In today's fast-paced life, most of us are so starved for time that reading often seems like a luxury.
 However, going through books to acquire knowledge can be extremely easy if you manage time effectively and modify your habits.

-Internationally recognized for his leadership and management skills, Warren Buffet is one of the most successful investors of all time.
+Internationally recognized for his leadership and management skills, Warren Buffett is one of the most successful investors of all time.
 He runs the multinational holding company Berkshire Hathaway Inc., which owns over 60 businesses, including restaurant chain Dairy Queen, insurer Geico, and battery maker Duracell.

 Berkshire Hathaway is famous for having the most expensive share price in history.
 With a net worth of $81.5 billion, Buffett is currently the second wealthiest person in the United States.